You can listen to the audio version of this article.

 Growing up in a slum in Manila, I realise the importance of education towards social mobility.
 And so, ever since as a child, I knew that I wanted to get into teaching – to help young people achieve their full potential.

-I have finally achieved this childhood dream when I became a psychology lecturer in 2009, until 2013 when I moved to the UK to do my MSc degree.
-After graduating, I soon worked on a number of non-academic jobs before I finally landed a job as a learning support coach at a local college.
+I finally achieved this childhood dream when I became a psychology lecturer in 2009, until 2013 when I moved to the UK to do my MSc degree.
+After graduating, I soon worked in a number of non-academic jobs before I finally landed a job as a learning support coach at a local college.

 What is a learning support coach?